simo101/mx-ble-widget/README.md

 3. Create entities to store device types, scanned devices and device data.

   - Entity: AllowedDeviceTypes
     - Attributes: deviceType , String
       - Purpose: Provide a comma separated list of device type ids to limit the devices to be scanned.
       ##### The widget does not currently use this value.
 It is hardcoded to look for TI CC2650 sensors

   - Entity: ScannedDevices
     - Attributes:
         - deviceID, String
         - deviceName, String
-                  - deviceTyoe, String
+        - deviceType, String
         - deviceMfgData, String , unlimited
   - Entity: DeviceData
     - Attributes:
          - deviceID, String
          - deviceType, String
          - characteristicUUID, String
          - characteristicName, String
          - dataValue, String
          - dataUnits, String

 4. Configure the widget's settings:
     ScanBLE